jodaiber/Annotated-WikiExtractor/README.md

 To process compressed XML dumps, a change to `hadoop-XXX-core.jar` is necessary.
-These changes are documented as issue [MAPREDUCE-589](https://issues.apache.org/jira/browse/MAPREDUCE-589) and should be applyed with care.
-For most use cases, the change is sufficient.
+These changes are documented as issue [MAPREDUCE-589](https://issues.apache.org/jira/browse/MAPREDUCE-589) and should be applied with care.
+For the use case of this project, the change is sufficient.

 To make the necessary change in Hadoop 0.20.2, replace the file `$HADOOP_PATH/hadoop-0.20.2-core.jar`